spcampbell/FireStic/README.md

 #### Script Configuration

-Both firestic.py and firestic\_alert.py have configurations that need to be dealt with before running the script.
-These are located at the beginning of each script file (firestic.py and firestic_alert.py)
+~~Both firestic.py and firestic\_alert.py have configurations that need to be dealt with before running the script.
+These are located at the beginning of each script file (firestic.py and firestic_alert.py)~~

+UPDATE: All configuration options are now located in `fsconfig.py`.
+Please configure the settings below in that file.

 ####firestic.py Configuration Settings: